MohamedGhareeb933/gateway-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.4.

+## Build and Install

+Assuming that you already have Node and NPM

+Run `npm install` To install Node_modules

+Assumingthat you already have Angular installed
+Run `ng update` to update angular

+Finally Run `npm update`

+Run `npm audit fix` if you have modertae or high vulnerability

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.